Passover DinnerPassover CelebrationHappy Jewish Passover

 Bedikat Chametz

-Thus bedikat chametz signifies finding any leavened grain products in the house on the night before the Passover Seder.
-This is known as ‘Jewish Spring Cleaning’ which is undertaken by all Jews.
+The bedikat chametz signifies finding any leavened grain products in the house on the night before the Passover Seder.
+This is known as 'Jewish Spring Cleaning' that is undertaken by all Jews.

 Chametz